A leaky faucet is not uncommon- we’ve all faced it at some point in our daily lives.

 When dealing with a ball faucet, you can install new springs, cam washers and valve seats to fix the leak.
 Ensure that the replacement parts are compatible with your faucet type.

-Lastly, replace the neoprene seals under the cylinder for ceramic disk-type faucets.
+Lastly, for ceramic disk-type faucets, replace the neoprene seals under the cylinder.
 Like with ball faucets, you should ensure the new parts are compatible with the tap.
-Consider replacing the entire cylinder if the damage to it is extensive enough.
+If the damage to it is extensive enough, consider replacing the entire cylinder.

 4. Reassemble And Test Your Faucet